-Students are allowed a maximum of two program changes.
+Students are allowed a maximum of two program changes unless approval is given.
 Changing from an associate level program to a baccalaureate level program in the same area is not considered a change of program.
 Program changes become effective at the beginning of the subsequent quarter that the program change form is completed.
-Satisfactory progress status is determined based on all courses attempted at the institution and all transfer credits awarded for declared programs.
+Satisfactory progress status is determined based on all courses attempted for the currently declared program and all transfer credits awarded for declared programs.

-Students Who Were Last Enrolled at South College Before October 1, 2011 - These students will have their prior satisfactory progress status carried forward.
+Students Who Were Last Enrolled at South College Before October 1, 2018 - These students will have their prior satisfactory progress status carried forward.
 Their progress after that time will be evaluated based on the current satisfactory progress policy.